From Wikipedia

 |

-Buddleja davidii (spelling variant Buddleia davidii), also called summer lilac, butterfly-bush, or orange eye, is a species of flowering plant in the family Scrophulariaceae, native to Sichuan and Hubei provinces in central China, and also Japan.[1]
-It is widely used as an ornamental plant, and many named varieties are in cultivation.
-The genus was named Buddleja after Reverend Adam Buddle, an English botanist.
-The species name davidii honors the French missionary and explorer in China, Father Armand David, who was the first European to report the shrub.[2]
+Buddleja davidii (spelling variant Buddleia davidii), also called butterfly-bush,[1] orange eye, or summer lilac, is a species of flowering plant in the family Scrophulariaceae, native to most of China except for the far northeast.[2]
+It is widely used as an ornamental plant, and many named cultivars are in cultivation.
+The genus was named Buddleja after the English botanist, Reverend Adam Buddle.
+The species name, davidii, is after the French missionary and explorer in China, Father Armand David, who was the first European to report the shrub.[3]
 It was found near Yichang by Dr Augustine Henry about 1887 and sent to St Petersburg.
-Another botanist-missionary in China, Jean-André Soulié, sent seed to the French nursery Vilmorin, and B. davidii entered commerce in the 1890s.[3]
+Another botanist-missionary in China, Jean-André Soulié, sent seed to the French nursery Vilmorin, and B. davidii entered commerce in the 1890s.[4]

 B. davidii was accorded the RHS Award of Merit (AM) in 1898, and the Award of Garden Merit (AGM) in 1941.[5]